 Figure 9.
-Crown-mounted conveyor at Salvasskardelva As of December 2019, the TBM had surpassed the 1,300 m mark, and the machine was excavating well in mica gneiss and schist rock, achieving rates above 100 mm per minute.
-Small diameter hydro tunneling looks poised to continue making a big impact in Norway.
+Crown-mounted conveyor at Salvasskardelva

+The TBM completed its first tunnel on June 16, 2020 after boring up to 44 m in 24 hours and 150 m in one week.
+The second tunnel, a 3 km long bore for the Mork HEPP in Sogn og Fjordane, Norway, will be steeper with a positive gradient up to 10 percent.
+Future tunnels are anticipated to have moderately steep gradients up to 25 percent.

 A third TBM, a 2.6 m diameter Robbins Double Shield TBM with a safety gripper, began excavation in Winter 2019 at the Tokagjelet SHEPP.
+The alignment of the 2.2 km long tunnel increases gradually from near-horizontal to a 45-degree incline.

+After the success of the newly developed TBMs, small diameter hydro tunneling looks poised to continue making a big impact in Norway.

+4. CONCLUSION

-The alignment of the 2.2 km long tunnel will increase gradually from near-horizontal to a 45-degree incline.
-CONCLUSIONS Hydroelectric power generation has historically required high investments and mountainous topography with water in abundance.
-Unfortunately, the sizes and complexity of traditional hydropower projects also tended to have a negative impact on the surrounding environment.
-The small hydro project approach introduces an opportunity to construct renewable energy with limited investment and limited negative consequences on the local environment.
-Given the increasing interest in small hydro tunnels, and the fine-tuning of effective designs for rock tunnels at steep inclines, there is a huge potential for continued projects in Norway, and in other locations such as the U.S. Renewable energy with a reduced initial investment and construction time could become essential wherever the terrain is hilly or mountainous and water features abound.
-Infrastructure spending, particularly for water tunnels, is on the rise in the U.S., and it is believed that there is a tremendous potential for small hydropower projects in North America.
-Small hydropower is likely to become more popular as it offers the best of several worlds: it is an environmentally friendly way of generating power, is less taxing on natural resources, and is cost effective and quick to implement.
+Hydroelectric power generation has historically required large initial investment, as well as mountainous topography with water in abundance.
+Unfortunately, the size and complexity of traditional hydropower projects also tended to have a negative impact on the surrounding environment.

+The small hydro project approach gives an opportunity to construct renewable energy with limited investment and limited negative consequences on the local environment.
+Given the increasing interest in small hydro tunnels, and the fine-tuning of effective designs for rock tunnels at steep inclines, there is a huge potential for continued projects in Norway and in other locations in Europe.
+Renewable energy with a reduced initial investment and construction time could become essential wherever the terrain is hilly or mountainous and water features abound.

+Small hydropower is likely to become more popular in Europe, as it offers the best of several worlds: it is an environmentally friendly way of generating power, is less taxing on natural resources, and is cost-effective and quick to implement.
 It does not require the large waterfalls and high mountains that big hydropower schemes require.
-REFERENCES SSB (2016).
-Kryssløpstabeller - ESA Questionnaire 1850 - Symmetric input-output table for domestic production (industry\industry).
-Tilgjengelig på https://ssb.no/en/nasjonalregnskap-ogkonjunkturer/tables/supply-and-use-and-input-output Småkraftforeninga (2016).
-"Samfunnsnytte av småkraft".
-Thema Consulting group NTNU (1998).
-NTNU-Anleggsdrift: Project Report 1A-98 HARD ROCK TUNNEL BORING Design and Construction.
-Norhard (2019).
-Pictures from Norhard.no NGK (2019).
-Picture courtesy of Norsk Grønnkraft